 Today is a self-guided day.

-Hop in a boat operated by a local mariner and enjoy a sea taxi tour of Ine bay.
+Next, hop in a boat operated by a local mariner and enjoy a short sea taxi tour of Ine bay.
 This is a fun chance to see the town from a waterside perspective and learn the history of how this amazing village developed.

 Time